 A student must have a declared major in order to graduate.
-You want to declare the recreational therapy major as soon as possible in your academic career.
-Students need to meet with the RT academic advisor to declare the major.
-By declaring a major early in your academic process, you establish a catalog year and this sets your degree requirements, it establishes a major for scholarship purposes, and it helps avoid a registration hold as you plan for graduation.
+Students need to meet with the RT academic advisor to declare recreational therapy as their major.
+By declaring a major early in the academic process, the student will establish a catalog year which sets the students degree requirements, establishes a major for scholarship purposes, and avoids any issues in planning for graduation.